hilfigertout/HackRshell/README.md

 These can also be found in the R documentation for the HackRshell package.
 After installing the package, run `?HackRshell` to see the docs.

 ```
-hRs.server(host="localhost", port=4471, secondaryPort=5472)
+hRs.server(host="localhost", port=4471)

-hRs.client(host="localhost", port=4471, secondaryPort=5472)
+hRs.client(host="localhost", port=4471)
 ```

-Where `host` is the IPv4 address of the server, `port` is the TCP port number the server will listen on and send commands with, and `secondaryPort` is the port number the server will use to download or upload files.
+Where `host` is the IPv4 address of the server and `port` is the TCP port number the server will listen on and send commands and data with.

 ## List of Commands: